theabc50111/commit-bot/src/commit_bot/conf/README.md

-# Commit Pilot Configuration
+# commit-bot Configuration

-This directory contains the configuration files for `commit-pilot`, an AI-powered tool that generates git commit messages based on your staged changes.
+This directory contains the configuration files for `commit-bot`, an AI-powered tool that generates git commit messages based on your staged changes.

 ## Configuration Files

-The behavior of the `commit-pilot` tool is controlled by the two files in this directory: `job.conf` and `model.conf`.
+The behavior of the `commit-bot` tool is controlled by the two files in this directory: `job.conf` and `model.conf`.

 ### `job.conf`